justindoody/querii/README.md

 # ...Account::ActiveRecord_Relation < ActiveRecord::Relation
 ```

-Querii infers the base collection from the top level query object namespace of `Accounts` -> `Account.all`, you can override this by setting a `BASE_RELATION` constant within your module.
+Querii infers the base collection from the top level query object namespace of `Accounts` -> `Account.all`, you can override this by setting `self.default_relation = 'ClassName'` within your module.
 Querii defines a default `Scopes` module that will just return all but to do anything useful by default you will need to define your own `Scopes` module.
 During a query this module is extended onto the base `ActiveRecord::Relation` and the `applied` method is executed returning an active record collection that can further be queried by both any additional methods defined within your Querii object `Scopes` and scopes or conditions on the standard AR class.

 ## More

 ### Default scope

 The `applied` method is entirely optional and designed for query objects that only contain a single base scope always intended to be called so you can simply do `MyQueryObj.call` or equivalently `MyQueryObj.all`.
 Additionally the applied method can accept and use any number of args or keyword args.

+### Passing an already filtered relation

+`Account::FancySubset.call(relation: Account.joins(:whatever).such_scope)` will work out just fine.